wandb/weave/docs/docs/tutorial-tracing_1.md

 **Get your API key**

-First create a Weights & Biases (W&B) account here https://wandb.ai/site.
-You can then copy your API key from https://wandb.ai/authorize
+Then create a Weights & Biases (W&B) account here https://wandb.ai/site and copy your API key from https://wandb.ai/authorize

 ## 2. Log a trace to a new project

 To get started with tracking your first project with Weave:

-1. Import the `weave` library
+- Import the `weave` library
-2. Call `weave.init('project-name')` to start logging
+- Call `weave.init('project-name')` to start tracking
     - You will be prompted to log in with your API key if you are not yet logged in on your machine.
-    - To log to a specific W&B entity, replace `project-name` with `entity-name/project-name'`
+    - To log to a specific W&B Team name, replace `project-name` with `team-name/project-name'`
-3. Add the `@weave.op()` decorator to the python functions you want to track
+- Add the `@weave.op()` decorator to the python functions you want to track

 *In this example, we're using openai so you will need to add an OpenAI [API key](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key).*